akass-org/.github/profile/README.md

 ## Hi there 👋

-It's hard to define who we are.
-We just wanna do splendid works, but everything starts from tinny things, let's encourage mutually.
+Defining who we are isn't easy.
+Our aspiration is to do splendid work, grounded in the belief that everything great starts from tiny things and mutual encouragement.

-Now we are providing some common services like img host, file mirrors and file hosts to those who need them.
+Take it easy to look around.

-We want to do more than this.
+This is just the beginning.
+We are committed to building much more.

 ## Home page